MEMBERS AND FRIENDS

 - Clean up paint chips and greasy floor in the lower engine room.
 (After electrical rewiring and jacking gears are finished)!

 - Whistle Cover found or needs to be made?
 (For winter storage).
+It can fill with water then turn to ice over the winter.
 Find a person to look at it and draw out a plan.

 - Clean rust from valving on the engine.
 Treat with engine fogging oil to prevent further rusting.
 (Spring and Fall)